Common Causes of Poor Plasma Cuts and How to Fix Them

 Voltage Fluctuation Impact

-When voltage fluctuations plague your plasma cutting operations, they often stem from insufficient power grid capacity or interference from nearby large electrical equipment.
+Voltage fluctuations often come from weak power grid capacity or nearby large electrical equipment.

-Such fluctuations compromise voltage stability, leading to electric arc instability and inconsistent cuts.
-To guarantee peak performance, position your plasma cutter away from heavy machinery that might induce voltage spikes or drops.
+These swings hurt voltage stability and create electric arc instability plus inconsistent cuts.
+Place your plasma cutter away from heavy machinery to avoid spikes or drops.

 Shielding and Grounding Solutions